laravel-notification-channels/telegram/README.md

 Talk to [@BotFather](https://core.telegram.org/bots#6-botfather) and generate a Bot API Token.

-Then, configure your Telegram Bot API Token:
+Then, configure your Telegram Bot API Token: (remove `bot` from the token)

 ```php
 // config/services.php